gt-sse-center/SoftwareCitationAuditor/README.md

 ## ✍️ Custom Prompt

-Edit the `prompt.in` file in the `softwarecitationauditor` folder:
+The tool uses a `prompt.in` file with clearly defined multi-step prompts.
+Each step must return valid JSON only, without Markdown or prose.

+Each step is separated by: `--- step N ---`

+Example:

 ```
+--- step 1 ---
-Given the following paper body and bibliography, extract the software tools used in the paper and check if they are properly cited.
+Given the following paper body and bibliography, identify all software tools mentioned in the body.
+Return only a JSON list of software tool names.

 Body:
 {{BODY_TEXT}}